On the Condition Number Dependency in Bilevel Optimization: Lower Bounds

 \end{dfn}

 \begin{lem}[{\citet[Lemma 1]{carmon2021lower}}] For any $\vx \in \sR^T$ such that $x_{T}= 0$,

 \end{lem}

-Now, if we remove the NC regularizer term $\nu \sum_{i=1}^{T} \Upsilon_r ( {z_i}/{\sqrt{K}} )$ in the upper-level function in Eq. (\ref{eq:our-f}) and keep the lower-level function unchanged, we know that the resulting (unscaled) hyper-objective is $\bar F(\vx) = \bar f^{\rm c}(K^{3/2}\vx)$.
+Now, if we remove the NC regularizer term $\nu \sum_{i=1}^{T} \Upsilon_r ( {z_i} )$ in the upper-level function in Eq. (\ref{eq:our-f}) and keep the lower-level function unchanged, we know that the resulting (unscaled) hyper-objective is $\bar F(\vx) = \bar f^{\rm c}(K^{2}\vx)$ is the optimal convex zero-chain although the upper-level function $\bar f(\vx,\vy,\vz)$ itself is still nonconvex.
 Then, we can apply similar lower bound arguments in convex and strongly-convex minimization problems \citep{nesterov2018lectures,carmon2021lower} to prove the following result.